The Branes Behind Generalized Symmetry Operators: Example: 2-Form Symmetries of 6D SCFTs

 \item For $k = 3,4$, we can similarly decompose $\mathcal{U}(M_3) = \mathcal{U}_0(M_3) \mathcal{U}_1(M_3)$ where the invertible piece $\mathcal{U}_0(M_3) = \left( \frac{2\pi i}{n} \int_{M_3} \breve{a}_3 \right)$ produces a $\mathbb{Z}_6$ and $\mathbb{Z}_8$ algebra respectively.\footnote{Recall that $n=6$ for $k=3$ and $n=8$ for $k=4$.} $\mathcal{U}_1(M_3)$ is again non-invertible which we can see from the fact that the fusion product $\mathcal{U}_1(M_3)\times \mathcal{U}^\dagger_1(M_3)\neq \mathbf{1}$ (for $k=2$, $\mathcal{U}_1(M_3)=\mathcal{U}^\dagger_1(M_3)$).
 Calculating the total fusion (leaving the correct normalization until the final result),

-and after substituting $\hat{c}^\rho_1:=c^{\rho}_1-c^{\prime \rho}_1$ and integrating a term by parts we find
+and after substituting $\hat{c}^\rho_1:=c^{\prime\rho}_1-c^{\rho}_1$ and integrating a term by parts we find

 This is slightly different than the $k=2$ case where there was no analog of the middle term above.
 Comparing to equation (B.15) of \cite{Choi:2022jqy}, we see indeed that the left-hand side is still a condensation operator and the coefficient in front of the middle term is interpreted as discrete theta angle given by the identity element in $H^3(G_k,U(1))\simeq G_k$ given the coefficient of the middle term.\footnote{More generally, the relevant discrete theta angles of this $G_k$ gauge theory is given by $\mathrm{Hom}\big(\mathrm{Tor}\;\Omega^{Spin}_3,U(1) \big)$ when $M_3$ is a spin manifold.
-We will leave this more refined consideration of the structure of $M_3$ to future work.} Explicitly we have (restoring the correct normalization),
+We will leave this more refined consideration of the structure of $M_3$ to future work.}\footnote{Notice that (B.15) of \cite{Choi:2022jqy} is written in terms of $U(1)$ valued forms, where the purpose of their first term is to constrain the gauge field to be discretely valued.} Explicitly we have (restoring the correct normalization),

 where $\epsilon(M_3,\sigma)$ is a discrete torsion term and following \cite{Choi:2022jqy}, we see that the right-hand side is equivalent to a level-1 Dijkgraaf-Witten theory with gauge group $G_k$ coupled to a 1-form electric background field $b^\rho_2$.
 In other words,